-TO FACE UP TO IT.
-99 observed how a young Junhong handled a table tennis bat and served the ball.
+Junhong first picked up a table tennis bat at the age of seven.
+At that time, she was studying at the Shanghai Julu Road Primary School, one of the top the ball.
 She did well without much guidance and was eventually picked to join the school team.
 For the rest of her early years, Junhong's life was consumed by the sport.
 "I had school till 3 p.m., but would train after that.
 Then, there would be a supervised study session, which I used to complete my daily homework.
 After that, we would train again till nightfall.
 You could say playing table tennis instilled discipline in me."